Keep Wales Safe - stay local and only travel only if your journey’s essential

 - wash their hands thoroughly or use hand sanitiser before and after travelling

-If you’re responsible adult or carer, please try to ensure that children observe social distancing.
-Find out more about social distancing here.
+If you’re responsible adult or carer, please try to ensure that children observe physical distancing.
+Find out more about physical distancing here.

 Need to travel?